What is unconscious bias?

 1. Become aware of your biases

-In fact, you can learn to create awareness about the stereotypes you create through your biases.
-One method of doing it is by learning to ask yourself some reflective questions in different contexts.
-For example, you might ask yourself, "If she was a man, would I have listened more to the idea?" or "If she was a man, would I have interrupted her less?""
-That way, you can train your brain to reflect on your stereotypes when they occur.
+You can actually learn to become aware of the stereotypes you create through your biases.
+One way to do this is by learning to ask yourself some reflective questions in different contexts.
+For example, you can ask yourself: "If she was a man, would I have listened to the idea more?" or "If she was a man, would I have interrupted her less?".
+This way you can train your brain to reflect on your stereotypes as they arise.

 2. Create consistent processes